QuickTutorials/nodeJS_Tutorial/WebApplication/README.md

 There are different files to configure the application:

 ###server/config.json:
 this file configure the server basics.
 At the moment, only configre the port where application will listen.
-If you wanna deploy the application usin <a target="_blank" href="https://c9.io">https://c9.io</a>, you must change the port number (default to 8888) by process.env.PORT</li>
+If you wanna deploy the application usin <a target="_blank" href="https://c9.io">https://c9.io</a>, you must set the port number to process.env.PORT</li>

 ###server/app/config/database.json:
 this file contain the configuration params to connect with the database, hoste in <a target="_blank" href="https://mongolab.com/welcome/">https://mongolab.com/welcome/</a></li>